External/carried module resits

 - Semester 1 modules take place in January

 - Semester 2 modules take place in May/June.

 Unfortunately, it isn't possible to find out the exact date of an assessment before you apply.
 This is because we write the timetable once we know which modules students have applied for.
 You should check the assessment timetable publication dates to find out when your assessment date will be published.

 As long as you apply by the deadline, you will be able to view your individual timetable (via Minerva) once it has been published.

 Please check that you have been entered for the appropriate assessments, and tell the Assessment & Progress Team immediately about any discrepancies, remembering to include your full name and student ID number in your email.

 Contact your school directly to find out the deadlines for submitting assessed work.

 Cancelling a resit application

-You may only cancel up until the start of the relevant exam period.
+You may only cancel up until the start of the relevant assessment period.
 After this, your application will stand and any resit fees will still be charged.
 You will lose an attempt if you do not take the resit.